Insurance and cancer

 Can I get insurance after a cancer diagnosis?

-You should not have problems getting insurance that is not related to your health, such as home insurance.
+You should not have problems getting insurance unrelated to health, such as home insurance.

 What questions will insurers ask?